hasselmann-click/myblog/articles/devcontainers-nextjs-windows11.md

 winget install "docker desktop"
 ```

 Docker on Windows can either run with a Hyper-V or a Windows Subsystem for Linux (WSL) 2 backend.
-I didn't dive very deep into the differences, but my understanding is that Hyper-V is the more complex, but also more versatile solution.
+I didn't dive too deep into the differences, but my understanding is that Hyper-V is the more complex, but also more versatile solution.
 While in a personal environment, WSL2 will suffice and even provide a more seamless integration with Windows regarding accessibility and performance.

 For WSL2 I also needed to [install a Linux distribution](https://learn.microsoft.com/en-us/windows/wsl/install#change-the-default-linux-distribution-installed)